learn-co-curriculum/hs-tumblr-associations/README.md

 ### Step 2 - All About That Database

 Create three migrations to create a table for users, posts, and comments.
 Users should have two columns, `username` and `email`.
 Posts should have `title`, `content`, and `user_id`, because a post belongs to a user.
 Comments should have `content`, `user_id`, and `post_id`.

+NOTE: Once you've created your migrations, run `rake db:migrate SINATRA_ENV=test` to migrate your database for the test environment.

 ## Bonus